Nota Bene (word processor): Program Appeal

 Nota Bene Workstation’s appeal among academic users is derived from integrated tools that are specifically tailored to address the distinctive and complex needs involved in research, academic writing, manuscript preparation and publishing.

-Central among these tools is the incorporation of the major academic manuals of style, including the Chicago Manual of Style, the style of the American Psychological Association, the Modern Language Association Manual of Style, the Society for Biblical Literature Handbook of Style, and the Turabian Manual for Writers.
+Central among these tools is the incorporation of the major academic manuals of style, including the Chicago Manual of Style, the style of the American Psychological Association, the Modern Language Association Manual of Style, the Society of Biblical Literature Handbook of Style, and the Turabian Manual for Writers.
 In addition, the program includes several styles required by graduate schools for Master’s theses and doctoral dissertations, including the University of Chicago Dissertation Style, among others.
 Once implemented at the point of creating a document, each style governs all the formatting rules across the document (e.g., heads, body text regions, block quotations, etc.), including citations and bibliographies.
 Implementation of an academic style means that the submission of manuscript to journals and book publishers will conform to editors’ requirements, and that camera-ready documents can be more easily constructed.

 Other features designed for academic use is the program’s extensive capabilities in the use of non-Western and ancient languages.
 These capabilities are made possible by the integration of “Lingua”, an optional module.
 Every language feature is implemented across all applications in the suite.

 The Lingua enabled Workstation integrates non-Western languages into the NB word processor, Orbis and Ibidem, including Hebrew, Cyrillic and Greek, Arabic, Persian (Farsi) and Urdu, along with the International Phonetic Alphabet.
 Additional Lingua modules extend language capabilities to include Coptic, Syriac, Ugaritic and Akkadian.

 All user-enabled languages can be mixed in the same document.
 Lingua presents strong multi-language support, including entry of over 1,700 different characters; over 230 accents; breathing marks, diacritics, vowels and cantillations, in virtually any combination; conjectural characters, three levels of superscript and subscript, and multilingual case conversion.
 The program’s font-rendering table enables accurate placement of marks for printing.

 Because academic research and writing normally involves access to multiple files, the Nota Bene Workstation can have up to 36 files open at once within the same NB window.
 By default, the Workstation operates as a Multi-Document Interface (MDI); with version 13, users can also open multiple instances of the program as Single-Document Interface (SDI).
 All open documents can be saved with one keystroke, along with a feature (Log and Resume) that logs all selected open documents at program shutdown, then, when re-opened, all logged documents will be positioned with the same status at the point when they were closed.
 Multiple groups of files can be logged for work on different projects.